 As with sanding and cleaning, stains should be applied along the grain of the wood.
 My favored method is to apply the stain with a three inch (or wider) brush and then, after a minute or two, a rubdown (with the grain, of course) with a clean, dry rag.
 The rag and brush should last, without replacement, for the entire surface of the floor.

 Always follow the manufacturer's recommendation on drying times for stains.
 This could be eight hours (if oil based) or longer.
 This is not the time to rush your job!

 Cleaning Prior to Sealing

 Once you are sure the stain is dry, go over the entire floor with mineral spirits.
 A quart of mineral spirits will clean 500 to 800 square feet of floor.
 Apply the spirits directly to a clean, dry rag and rub into the floor in a circular motion, followed by a with-the-grain motion.

 Mineral spirits will remove any residual stain sitting on the surface along with dust and other impurities that can become trapped in the sealer.

-This is the final step before sealing the floor and you should do it whether or not you've applied a stain.
-Using mineral spirits as a cleaning agent will insure that the sealer you apply sticks to the floor without a chance of bubbling up or coming off.
+This is the final step before sealing the floor, and you should do it whether or not you've applied a stain.
+Using mineral spirits as a cleaning agent will ensure that the sealer you apply sticks to the floor without a chance of bubbling up or coming off.
 Mineral spirits will also evaporate leaving a clean, dry, impurity-free floor.